 - There is only one constitution in India for the entire nation except for the state of Jammu and Kashmir.

-- In the U.S the national Constitution permits its states to have their own Constitutions.
+- In the U.S the national Constitution permits its states to have their own state Constitutions.

 Nature of Constitution

-- Indian Constitution is both rigid and flexible in nature whereas Constitution of U.S. is comparatively rigid in nature.
+- Indian Constitution is both flexible and rigid in nature whereas Constitution of U.S. is comparatively rigid in nature.

 DPSP and FR’s